mtiller/ModelicaBook/text/source/behavior/discrete.rst

 So far, all the examples we've seen have been of a purely continuous nature.
 This means that there have been no abrupt disturbances in the system.
-In this chapter, we'll focus on how to express what we call "discrete behavior."
+In this chapter, we'll focus on how to express what we call "discrete behavior".
 There are a wide variety of different engineering use cases for describing such behavior and we'll explore these through the various examples presented in this chapter.

-Normally, when we talk about discrete behavior we often refer to "events."
+Normally, when we talk about discrete behavior we often refer to "events".
 An event is something that occurs in our system that triggers some kind of discontinuity.

 .. todo:: since, earlier, in the section on variables, continuous variables could include discontinuities, either that section or this section or both need to be made more precise.